haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 most operating systems) in order to visualize the input and output data.
 We will provide you links to download the various required software and data.

-Further we are providing pre-processed PDB files for docking and analysis (but the preprocessing of those files will also be explained in this tutorial).
-The files have been processed to facilitate their use in HADDOCK and for allowing comparison with the known reference structure of the complex.
+Further, we are providing pre-processed PDB files for docking and analysis (but the preprocessing of those files will also be explained in this tutorial).
+The files have been processed to facilitate their use in HADDOCK and to allow comparison with the known reference structure of the complex.

 If you are running this tutorial on your own resources _download and unzip the following_